 The current Redriver statistical flow in IBIS 7.0

-The current Redriver statistical flow is known to have the following issues:
+The current Redriver flow is known to have the following issues:

 The cumulative upstream impulse response of the Redriver channel is not provided to the terminal Rx (including Retimer Rx) in AMI_Init.
 As a result, when the terminal Rx has DFE, the end-to-end cumulative impulse response of the Redriver channel needed in statistical simulations is not available.

-The cumulative upstream impulse response of the Redriver channel is not provided to either redriver Tx or redriver Rx in AMI_Init.
+Except for the first Redriver Rx’s AMI_Init function the cumulative upstream impulse response of the Redriver channel is not provided to either the Redriver Tx or the Redriver Rx in AMI_Init.
 As a result, the AMI_Init function cannot perform optimization on the upstream signal.

-The combination of Tx GetWave model and Rx Init-only model leads to deconvolution in time domain simulations.
+The combination of the Tx GetWave model and the Rx Init-only model leads to deconvolution in time domain simulations.
+This also occurs in the non-repeater time domain flow.

-This BIRD proposes the following new redriver statistical flow to replace the existing redriver flow to address these issues.
-This flow shall apply to redriver simulations when all the models have Init_Returns_Impulse set to True and is independent of the AMI_Version of the model.
+This BIRD proposes the following new Redriver statistical flow to replace the existing Redriver flow to address these issues.
+This flow shall apply to Redriver simulations when all the models have Init_Returns_Impulse set to True and is independent of the AMI_Version of the model.

 A new Reserved Parameter and new column in the impulse matrix are introduced to support additional flows.
 The new Reserved Parameter is (Tx_Impulse_Input (Value “Downstream” | “Combined” | “Separate” | “Upstream”) (Type String) (Usage Info)).
 This is an optional parameter for any Tx model.
 Tx_Impulse_Input shall determine the contents of the first column of the input Impulse Matrix of the Tx’s AMI_Init function.
-If Tx_Impulse_Input set to “Downstream” (default) this column shall contain the impulse response of the Tx’s Downstream channel.
-This is the same as the new redriver flow described above.
+If Tx_Impulse_Input is set to “Downstream” (default) this column shall contain the impulse response of the Tx’s Downstream channel.
+This is the same as the new Redriver flow described above.

 The following shows the Redriver statistical flows for Tx2’s Tx_Impulse_Input being “Downstream”, “Combined”, “Separate” and “Upstream” respectively.